Earth Song: 2010 Grammy Awards performance

-The song, along with a 3-D short film that was to be featured in Jackson's series of comeback concerts This Is It was performed as a tribute to Jackson.
+The song was performed as a tribute to Jackson at the 2010 Grammy Awards, along with a 3-D short film that was to be featured in his comeback concert series This Is It.
 Jennifer Hudson, Carrie Underwood, Smokey Robinson, Celine Dion and Usher all sang the song together, while the video played in the background.
 The film was shown in its original 3-D format during the broadcast.

-Target provided free 3-D glasses to customers a week before the Grammy Awards.
-Paris and Prince Jackson, Jackson's eldest children, appeared shortly after the performance to accept Jackson's Lifetime Achievement Award, where they both gave a short speech.
-This was the first time the children had spoken publicly since the memorial service that was held for Jackson on July 7, 2009.
+Target Corporation provided free 3-D glasses to customers a week before the Grammy Awards.
+Paris and Prince Jackson, Jackson's eldest children, appeared shortly after the performance to accept his Lifetime Achievement Award.
+Both gave a short speech, their first time speaking publicly since their father's memorial service the previous year.

 Music video

 Jackson walking in a burnt down forest.
 This section of the music video was simulated in a corn field.

 The music video for "Earth Song", directed by the British fine art photographer Nick Brandt, was expensive and well-received; it won the 1995 Doris Day Music Award at the Genesis Awards and a Grammy nomination for Best Music Video, Short Form in 1997.
 The production had an environmental theme, showing images of animal cruelty, deforestation, pollution, poaching, poverty and war.
 Jackson and the world's people unite in a spiritual chant—"Earth Song"—which summons a force that heals the world.
 Using special effects, time is reversed so that life returns, war ends and the forests regrow.
 The video closes with a request for donations to Jackson's Heal the World Foundation.
 The clip was shown infrequently in the United States.

 The video was filmed in four geographic regions (Americas, Europe and Africa).
-The first location was the Amazon rainforest, where a large part was destroyed a week after the video's completion.
-Natives of the region appeared in the video and were not actors.
-The second scene was a war zone in Karlovac, Croatia, with famous Serbian actor Slobodan Dimitrijević and the residents of the area.
-The third location was Tanzania, which incorporated scenes of illegal poaching and hunting into the video.
-No animals were harmed in the making of "Earth Song", as the footage came from documentary archives.
-The final location was in Warwick, New York, where a safe forest fire was simulated in a corn field.
+The first location was the Amazon rainforest, featuring actual natives of the region, where a large part was destroyed a week after the video's completion.
+The second scene was a war zone in Karlovac, Croatia, with Serbian actor Slobodan Dimitrijević and the residents of the area.
+The third location was Tanzania, which incorporated documentary archive footage of illegal poaching and hunting into the video.
+The final location was in Warwick, New York, where a forest fire was simulated in a corn field.

 The video was also included on the video albums: HIStory on Film, Volume II, Number Ones and Michael Jackson's Vision.